SystemsApproach/private5g/software.rst

 --------------------------------------

 The runtime management of Aether is implemented by two Kubernetes
-applications: Runtime Control (ROC) and a Monitoring Service.
-They can be deployed on the same cluster with the following two Make targets:
+applications: *Runtime Control (ROC)* and a *Monitoring Service*.
+(Note that what the implementation calls ROC, Chapter 6 refers to generically as *Service Orchestration*.)
+The two management servics can be deployed on the same cluster with the following two Make targets:

 .. literalinclude:: code/amp.sh